 My name is Silvester H.C.
 Kunkeyani, commonly referred to as Ada Silvester, and I am a part of the second cohort of CorpsAfrica Volunteers serving in Malawi.
 I am one of 21 current volunteers in Malawi, and our goal is to continue the mission of combating poverty in many areas across Africa.
-Alongside the other African Leaders in my cohort, I was trained in Human Centered Design and Asset Based Community Development to initiate community led-development with the community I am serving.
-As a Volunteer with CorpsAfrica, my aim is to help my community in discovering their full potential, and using whatever assets are already available to them to further develop themselves and where they are living.
+Alongside the other African Leaders in my cohort, I was trained in Human Centered Design and Asset Based Community Development to initiate community development with the community I am serving.
+As a Volunteer with CorpsAfrica, I aim to help my community discover their full potential, and use whatever assets are already available to them to further develop themselves and where they are living.

 As I begin my first blog post, I want you to know as a reader, that I plan on using this platform to keep in touch with you as I embark on this memorable journey through my CorpsAfrica Service, which is likely to change my life.
 Using this blog, I will be publishing my monthly updates on the progress of various development projects that together with the people of Mkwachi Village and in collaboration with CorpsAfrica partners, my community and I will be initiating.
 Feel free to contribute your insights in the comment section.